 4. Bavaro Beach, Punta Cana, Dominican Republic

 Bavaro Beach is the true manifestation of a tropical getaway.
 With its powdery sand and natural palm trees, and coconut water, you get the complete experience of being at the seaside.
 Bavaro beach is one of the best beaches in Punta Cana as it offers several activities such as scuba diving, sailing, caving, shopping, ATVing, and snorkeling.
-You can also choose to stay at an all-inclusive resort and enjoy endless luxuries.
+You can also stay at an all-inclusive resort and enjoy endless luxuries.

 5. Tulum Ruins Beach, Cancun, Mexico